 a Production Server one

 b Replication Server one

-С Design Computer with plotter, digitizer, Laser printer and Auto CAD one

-or any other similar Software
+С Design Computer with plotter, digitizer, Laser printer and Auto CAD or any other similar Software one

-d Desktop with printer and necessary system software (OS+office automation) One for each officer of the rank of Executive Engineer and above dealing with Rural Water Supply and Sanitation.
+d Desktop with printer and necessary system software One for each officer of the rank of Executive Engineer and above dealing with Rural Water Supply and Sanitation.
 This will apply to Executive Engineer working in Zonal, Circle offices also.

 e Laptop Two

 f LCD Projector One

 g Multi function printer with scanner One

 h UPS/CVT based on the requirements

 i.
-Portable Hard Drive, pen drive, internet

-data card (as per requirement)
+Portable Hard Drive, pen drive, internet data card (as per requirement)

-j Rupees seventy five thousand as one

-time grant for site preparation which may include cabling, ducting etc.

-(Building construction is prohibited).
+j Rupees seventy five thousand as one time grant for site preparation which may include cabling, ducting etc. (Building construction is prohibited).

-k System software like Operating System,

-RDBMS and office automation as per
+k System software like Operating System, RDBMS and office automation as per actual requirement

-actual requirement

-1 Installation of Local Area Network
+1 Installation of Local Area Network (LAN)

-(LAN)

-m Internet connectivity through dial up

-network equipments (like router etc.) as f ound suitable.
+m Internet connectivity through dial up line/lease line/VSAT and associated network equipments (like router etc.) as found suitable.